trivago/gollum/docs/consumers/http.rst

   By default this setting is set to true.

 **Htpasswd**
-  Htpasswd can be set to the htpasswd formatted file to enable HTTP BasicAuth
+  Htpasswd can be set to the htpasswd formatted file to enable HTTP BasicAuth.

 **BasicRealm**
-  BasicRealm can be set for HTTP BasicAuth
+  BasicRealm can be set for HTTP BasicAuth.

 **Certificate**
   Certificate defines a path to a root certificate file to make this consumer handle HTTPS connections.